The supposedly African features of Queen Charlotte of Great Britain were the subject of much talk in the mid-1700s.

 Prince Maximillian of Liechtenstein, Prince Alfons, and Princess Angela.

 The most obvious example of relaxing customs within European royal families is the 1999 marriage of Angela Brown of New York (by way of Panama) with Prince Maximillian of Liehctenstein, son of Sovereign Prince Hans Adam.
 Princess Angela, born in Bocas del Toro, Panama in 1958, married Prince Max in New York City on January 29, 2000.
 Princess Angela and her son Prince Alfons of Liechtenstein are considered "the highest ranked Black members of a reigning European dynasty", which is both a fascinating fact and a ridiculous statement.
-Leaving aside the reality that Prince Alfons (and his mother actually) are mixed race and that this fact is being ignored, to create a rank of Black individuals that have intermarried with the old It is also inter royalty/nobility of Europe seems absurd.
+Leaving aside the reality that Prince Alfons (and his mother actually) are mixed race and that this fact is being ignored, to create a rank of Black individuals that have intermarried with the old royalty/nobility of Europe seems absurd.
+And this is leaving aside individuals of African ancestry that may have married or mingled with the noble-born covertly, producing aristocrats that may not be aware of their origins (this and the subject of changelings in Europe IS an interesting one!)

 Prince Max and Princess Angela married in 2000.